Your Woman (album)

 Your Woman is the debut album by American singer Sunshine Anderson.
 It was released by Soulife Recordings and Atlantic Records on April 17, 2001 in the United States.
 Chiefly written and produced by Mike City, the album peaked at number five on the US Billboard 200 and was certified Gold by the Recording Industry Association of America (RIAA).
 Your Woman features the single "Heard It All Before" and the follow-up single, "Lunch or Dinner".

 Promotion

 Released as the album's lead single on February 27, 2001, "Heard It All Before" reached the top ten on both the UK Singles Chart and the US Billboard Hot R&B/Hip-Hop Singles & Tracks chart while peaking at the number 18 on the Billboard Hot 100.
-A second single, "Lunch or Dinner" was released in September 2001.
+From July to August 2001, she embarked on a 27-date US tour alongside R. Kelly and Syleena Johnson.
+A second and final single from Your Woman, "Lunch or Dinner," was released in September 2001 but failed to reach the top 50 on any chart.
+In further promotion, Atlantic Records had Anderson visit high schools in twelve cities, including her hometown of Charlotte, N.C., and also teamed with the House of Courvoisier for a 10-city showcase tour.